foxdog-studios/citysdk-deploy/README.md

 1. Copy the `setup.sh` script from the `src` directory to the target machine.

 2. Execute the `setup.sh` script on the target machine.
+You may be prompted for your `sudoer` password multiple times while the script executes.

 Testing